ktraister-cribl/terraform-provider-criblio/docs/data-sources/source.md

 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_azure_blob--connections))
 - `description` (String)
 - `disabled` (Boolean)
 - `endpoint_suffix` (String) Endpoint suffix for the service URL.
+Takes precedence over the Azure Cloud setting.
 Defaults to core.windows.net.
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `file_filter` (String) Regex matching file names to download and process.
 Defaults to: .*
 - `id` (String) Unique ID for this input